What Is A Favorite In Sports Betting?

 To illustrate, a -200 favorite on the money line has an implied win probability of 66.7%.
 You essentially need to believe that the favorite is likely to win more often than that for this to be a positive expected value (+EV) wager.

-It is worth noting that in spread betting for the NFL in particular, underdogs often have a tendency to cover the spread at a more significant rate than favorites.
-This is because the betting public has a tendency to side with the favorite, moving the line in the favor of the underdog.
+It is worth noting that in spread betting for the NFL in particular, underdogs often tend to cover the spread at a more significant rate than favorites.
+This is because the betting public generally sides with the favorite, moving the line in favor of the underdog.
 Still, it is entirely on a case-by-case basis whether the favorite is a good or bad bet at any given moment in line and odds movement.

 Favorite betting strategies

-As mentioned, there is no one size fits all strategy for betting on favorites.
-Still, there are some helpful tips you can keep in mind.
+As mentioned, there is no one-size-fits-all strategy for betting on favorites.
+Still, there are some helpful tips you can keep in mind, or, you can even check out a more comprehensive general betting guide here.

 In point spread betting, it is wise to consider whether the team will likely keep their feet on the gas when playing with a lead when betting on a favorite.
 A more conservative-minded team might be more likely to play it safe when ahead, while a more freewheeling contingent may keep the scoring going, making them more likely to cover the spread.